-You can claim only up to $3,000 for the care of one person and $6,000 for two or more.
+You can claim only up to $3,000 for the care of 1 person and $6,000 for 2 or more.
 Then this amount is further reduced based on your overall income (more on this later).

 There is some good news, however.
-If you paid someone to watch over your two (or more) kids, you can combine all your care costs to reach the $6,000 limit.
+If you paid someone to watch over your 2 (or more) kids, you can combine all your care costs to reach the $6,000 limit.

 For instance, the parents of Janie and Jimmy could count the $2,800 for Janie's care and $3,200 for Jimmy's in order to claim a total of $6,000, instead of only $5,800 by adding $2,800 plus $3,000.
 By using the total amount rather than splitting the actual costs and then applying the limits and figuring the credit, they'll get a larger tax break.

-So regardless of how much you pay, the potential maximum child and dependent care credit is $1,050 (35 percent of $3,000) for the care of one person, twice that for two or more.
-Depending upon your income, the percentage range drops from 35 percent to 20 percent of your allowable care costs.
+So, regardless of how much you pay, the potential maximum child- and dependent-care credit is $1,050 (35% of $3,000) for the care of 1 person, twice that for 2 or more.
+Depending upon your income, the percentage range drops from 35% to 20% of your allowable care costs.

-The 35 percent rate is only for lower-income taxpayers.
-If you make more than $15,000, the credit percentage is incrementally phased down by salary range until it hits 20 percent for those earning more than $43,000.
+The 35% rate is only for lower-income taxpayers.
+If you make more than $15,000, the credit percentage is incrementally phased down by salary range until it hits 20% for those earning more than $43,000.

 For example, if you claim a $1,050 maximum credit for the care of one child and owe $750, the IRS will use your credit to wipe out your tax bill, but you won't get the extra $300 as a refund.